laoyigrace/python-subjectclient/doc/source/shell.rst

 From there, all shell commands take the form::

-    nova <command> [arguments...]
+    subject <command> [arguments...]

-Run :program:`nova help` to get a full list of all possible commands, and run :program:`nova help <command>` to get detailed help for that command.
+Run :program:`subject help` to get a full list of all possible commands, and run :program:`subject help <command>` to get detailed help for that command.